s520250/streaming-06-smart-smoker/README.md

 ## Execute the Producer
 1. Open 2 Anaconda Prompt Terminals
+2. In both terminals, change directory to your github folder for this module (where these files are located)
+3. In both terminals, run code "conda activate base"
-2. Run bbq_producer.py file (say y to monitor RabbitMQ queues)
+4. Run bbq_producer.py file "python bbq_producer.py" (say y to monitor RabbitMQ queues)
-3. Run bbq_consumer.py file
+5. Run bbq_consumer.py file "python bbq_consumer.py"

 # Assignment Details
 ## Using a Barbeque Smoker